-Some of the facilities and operations of our businesses are and may be subject to a variety of federal, state and foreign environmental laws and regulations, which require and will continue to require significant expenditures to remain in compliance with such laws and regulations currently in place and in the future.
-Compliance with current and future environmental laws is a major consideration for our businesses.
-Because some of them use hazardous materials and generate hazardous wastes in their operations, they may be subject to potential financial liability for costs associated with the investigation and remediation of their own sites, or sites at which they have arranged for the disposal of hazardous wastes, if such sites become contaminated.
-Even if they fully comply with applicable environmental laws and are not directly at fault for the contamination, they may still be liable.
-Although our businesses estimate their potential liability with respect to violations or alleged violations and reserve funds for such liability, such accruals may not be sufficient to cover the actual costs incurred as a result of these violations or alleged violations.
-In addition, any material violations of these environmental laws can lead to material liability, revocations of discharge permits, fines or penalties.
+Some of the facilities and operations of our businesses are and may be subject to a variety of federal, state and foreign environmental laws and regulations including laws and regulations pertaining to the handling, storage and transportation of raw materials, products and wastes, which require and will continue to require significant expenditures to remain in compliance with such laws and regulations currently in place and in the future.
+Compliance with current and future environmental laws is a major consideration for our businesses as any material violations of these laws can lead to substantial liability, revocations of discharge permits, fines or penalties.
+Because some of our businesses use hazardous materials and generate hazardous wastes in their operations, they may be subject to potential financial liability for costs associated with the investigation and remediation of their own sites, or sites at which they have arranged for the disposal of hazardous wastes, if such sites become contaminated.
+Even if they fully comply with applicable environmental laws and are not directly at fault for the contamination, our businesses may still be liable.

+Although our businesses estimate their potential liability with respect to violations or alleged violations and reserve funds and obtain insurance for such liability, such accruals may not be sufficient to cover the actual costs incurred as a result of these violations or alleged violations, which may include payment of large insurance deductibles.
+Additionally, if certain violations occur, premiums and deductibles for certain insurance policies may increase substantially and, in some instances, certain insurance may become unavailable or available only for reduced amounts of coverage.